Get my 5-Ingredient Keto Cookbook featuring over 120 simple recipes!

 - ¼ cup heavy whipping cream

-- 5 ounces cocoa butter food grade
+- 5 ounces cocoa butter (food grade) or coconut butter or unsalted butter

 - ⅔ cup Swerve Confectioners Powdered Sweetener